How Nature Can Help You Feel Better TodayPosted: September 22, 2021

 What's amazing is that there is science behind grounding.
 There is a huge supply of electrons on the surface of the Earth.
 Our modern lifestyle separates humans from such contact and this disconnect may be a major contributor to physiological dysfunction and un-wellness.

-Reconnection with the Earth’s electrons has also been found to be beneficial for improved sleep and reduces pain.
+Reconnection with the Earth's electrons has also been found to be beneficial for improved sleep and reduced pain.
+Exposure to nature by grounding is a great way to get some physical activity in and reduce stress.

 You already know walking is good for you, but I am going to repeat it anyway.
 Schedule it in, even if it is for 5-10 minutes at a time.
 It still counts and it all adds up!